Overview

 Eligibility

-The participant must be a bona fide student during the qualifying year of the regional festival.
-For example, for Festival 55 in 2023, the participant must have been a bona fide student during 2022.
-The participant must submit the Questionnaire for SDC Directing Initiative 2023 which may determine their eligibility to
+The participants must be bona fide students during the qualifying year of the regional festival.
+For example, for Festival 57 in 2025, the participants must have been bona fide students during 2024.
+The participating director must submit the Questionnaire for SDC Directing Initiative 2025 which may determine their eligibility to participate.

 Event